Fear and the high-dives in life

-Fear is often fueled by time and thought…that is, the more time you have to think about something, the more fear that can build up within you (sometimes to a point that paralyzes you).
+That is, the more time I have to think about something, the more fear that can build up within me (sometimes to a point that paralyzes me).

 When I was a kid we would sometimes go to the university pool where there was a high dive.
-While there, I would often decide that I was going to dive off the high dive…but once I climbed the ladder and looked out over the whole pool, my palms would start to sweat and I would be filled with anxiety and second thoughts.
+While there, I would often decide that I was going to dive off the high dive.
+But once I climbed the ladder and looked out over the whole pool, my palms would start to sweat and I would be filled with anxiety and second thoughts (to this day, I have a healthy respect for heights).